-1. Currently enrolled students should obtain their login and password (PIN) from the Enrollment Services or their Campus Center Director to have the capability of viewing academic and demographic information online.
-Students are encouraged to print an audit and take it with them when they visit their advisor.

-- Students will meet with advisors during a designated period of time.
+- 1. Currently enrolled students should obtain their login and password (PIN) from the Enrollment Services or their Campus Center Director to have the capability of viewing academic and demographic information online.
+Students are encouraged to print an audit and take it with them when they visit their advisor. - Students will meet with advisors during a designated period of time.
 Appointments are highly encouraged.
 The student and advisor will mutually agree upon the selection of courses. - Selected courses can be input by the advisor, Campus Center Director or the student.
-The course selection form may also be taken to the Enrollment Services for inputting.
+The course selection form may also be taken to the Student Success Center for inputting.

-Campus Centers register students one month prior to their beginning term dates at the Campus Center.
 Students can register online anytime for up to one academic year.
 Online registration for the current upcoming term is closed on the Thursday before the beginning of the term.
 During the last week of registration for the current upcoming term, either at the Campus Center or online, the students are required to finalize payment at the time of registration.

-All students - new and returning - who pre-register must confirm (pay for or make financial arrangements for) their enrollment with the Enrollment Services or Campus Center Director seven calendar days before the semester/term begins.
+All students - new and returning - who pre-register must confirm (pay for or make financial arrangements for) their enrollment with the Student Success Center or Campus Center Director seven calendar days before the semester/term begins.
 If a student fails to confirm by the close of the final confirmation deadline, s/he will be removed from his/her courses.
 If a student is dropped from a class as a result of non-confirmation, s/he may re-enroll (if space is available) prior to the beginning of the term; in this case the student must pay at the time of re-registration.
-NOTE: If a student is enrolling in an

-Independent Study course or is attempting to register in more than 18 credit hours for fall and/or spring semesters, approval must be obtained from the student's appropriate Associate Dean.
+Note: If a student is enrolling in an Independent Study course or is attempting to register in more than 18 credit hours for fall and/or spring semesters, approval must be obtained from the student's appropriate Associate Dean.
 Enrolling in an Independent Study course requires that the appropriate form be completed and the accompanying paperwork be signed by the student, the instructor, and the student's appropriate Associate Dean.
 This form must be on file before registration can be completed.
 Registration for Independent Study and Overload courses must be done in the Office of the Registrar or Campus Center Director.